ipetersenpai/simple_crud_fullstack/README.md

   python manage.py tailwind install
 ```
 ### Step: 3
-Run the migrations command below to apply migrations and to create the detabase schema.
+Run the migrations command below to apply migrations and to create the database schema.
 ```
 python manage.py migrate
 ```